vizoros/peer/README.md

 # Vizoros Super Peer
 These are just some of the features of our Super Peer ...
++ Peer to Peer decentralized container image(s) distribution.
-+ A secure and lean RESTful service architecture to integrate enterprise services.
+A secure and lean RESTful service architecture to integrate enterprise services.
 + Resilent service architecture that uses a try again approach to recover lost time.
 + Parallel processing (multicore), asychronous architecture, and various other optimizations.
 + Mitosis replication feature that allows every peer to spawn off an installation of more peers.